iamabdulrafay/Advanced_Python_BQ/SedningQuotesOnEmail/README.md

 1. Clone this repository.
 2. Ensure Python 3.x is installed on your system.
-3. Install necessary dependencies using `pip install -r requirements.txt`.
-4. Configure the email credentials and recipient information in `main.py`.
+3. Configure the email credentials and recipient information in `app.py`.
-5. Run `main.py` to start the email automation process.
+4. Run `main.py` to start the email automation process.

 ## Usage

-- Modify `quotes.txt` to add or change the pool of motivational quotes.
+- Modify `quotes.csv` to add or change the pool of motivational quotes.
+- Modify `info.csv` to add or change the pool of Name and Emails.
 - Adjust the scheduling logic in `main.py` if necessary.
 - Monitor the console output or log files for status and error messages.